Traditional Oats and Certified Organic Oats

-Whereby the fields that grow the traditional uncontaminated rolled oats fields are occasionally treated with a weed spray.
+In comparison, the Traditional Aussie rolled oats are grown using conventional farming methods which means that the oat fields are occasionally treated with a weed spray.
 When the weed spray is used, it is done before the heads on the oat plants form.
-Then when the traditional field is harvested, we test the oats to ensure they are free from herbicide residue.
+Then, when the traditional field is harvested, we test the oats to ensure they are free from herbicide residue.